MarineBioMaps-MBM/bathymetry/README.md

 # Bathymetry and Depth Zones Analysis
 ## Author: Bailey Jørgensen
-### Contributors: Madison Enda, Michelle Yiv
+### Contributors: Madison Enda, Michelle Yiv, Cori Lopazanski, Samantha Stevenson Karl

 This repository houses the analysis conducted by Bailey Jørgensen to analyze bathymetry and depth zone distribution in California MPAs, as part of the MarineBioMaps Capstone Project.

 Here is what the [Pacific Marine and Estuarine Partnership (PMEP)](https://www.pacificfishhabitat.org/data/nearshore-cmecs-substrate-habitat/) defines depth zones, according to the metadata:

 - Value 0: Landward Zone
 - Value 1: Core Zone (Estuary Overlap)